Skip to main content

 • Click Save at the bottom of the page when you’ve finished making changes to the configuration.

-• Click Add under Attributes to add each of the attributes (columns) you want the pattern to look at.
+• Click Add Attributes to add each of the attributes (columns) you want the pattern to look at.

 Tip